Hypertension, Adult

 What are the causes?

 The cause of this condition is not known.
-Some conditions may be related to high blood pressure.
+Some other conditions can lead to high blood pressure.

 What increases the risk?